 As part of this program, you’ll spend approximately 50-60% of your time performing direct patient care.
-The remaining time will be spent in athletic training rooms, surgical observation, clinical instruction, sporting event coverage, mentored instruction and research, movement lab experience, and community education.
+The remaining time will be spent in athletic training rooms, surgical observation, clinical instruction, sporting event coverage, mentored instruction and research, and community education.

 The residency period is a minimum of one calendar year.
 You'll be considered a full-time, salaried employee, eligible to receive all benefits described within the St. Luke's employee handbook.
 Your salary will be 70% of the minimum therapist range and you'll be responsible for your own travel and living expenses.
-If accepted, you may make a written request for a short sabbatical extending the residency program to a maximum of 13 months.
+(For more information on program costs, please refer to our Residency and Financial Fact Sheet).
+If accepted, you may make a written request for a short sabbatical extending the residency program to a maximum of 15 months.